-The second restructuring includes a 1-year extension (2018-19) and the adjustment of annual targets for new classrooms and new labs, resulting in the reallocation of US$12.2 million.
+The latest restructuring includes a 1-year extension (2018-19) and the adjustment of annual targets for new classrooms and new labs, resulting in the reallocation of US$12.2 million.

-Changes have also been made to the results framework and additional funding has been provided to support training and salaries of additional 699 teachers.
-The number of program beneficiaries has also been increased to at least 427,444 children.
+Additional funding has been provided to support training and salaries of an additional 699 female teachers.
+The number of program beneficiaries has been increased to reach at least 427,444 children.

 A new US$2.5 million component has been added to support the most immediate needs.
 This funding, combined with US$9.7 million in emergency funding during the first restructuring, brings the total allocated for education in emergencies in Yemen to US$12.2 million.
 Finally, the restructuring will support the development of a transitional education plan.